matplotlib/matplotlib/doc/mpl_toolkits/index.rst

 ==========

-The :mod:`mpl_toolkits.axes_grid1` toolkit is a collection of helper classes to ease displaying multiple axes in Matplotlib.
+The :mod:`mpl_toolkits.axes_grid1` toolkit is a collection of helper classes for displaying multiple axes in Matplotlib.

 .. image:: /_static/demo_axes_grid.png